 - Select the team or specific users you’d like to add.

 - To notify the subscribers, enter a message in the Status Update field and click Notify Subscribers.
 Subscriber notifications will appear in the incident timeline.

 Once subscribed to an incident, stakeholders can expect to receive all subsequent manual status updates on that incident.
-Subscriber notifications will be sent to all email, SMS, and push notifications added as a contact method in their user profile.
+Subscriber notifications will be sent the status update via their first email contact method and first SMS contact method, and their last push contact method in their user profile.

 We currently do not offer customized notification rules to notify on a specific channel; if you do not wish to receive updates on a certain channel we recommend leaving that contact method blank.

 Notification emails contain the most information about an incident:

 - Who sent the notification